turbot/steampipe-plugin-aws/docs/tables/aws_resource_policy_analysis.md

 - Is the overall access granted of the policy at a public, shared and private level?
 - How many accounts, identity providers, services or organizations are referred by the policy?

-The analysis table will return overall access granted and it is subdivided into three categories:0
+The analysis table will return the overall access granted and it is subdivided into three categories:

 - Public
 - Shared
 - Private

+## Public access

 Public access has one of the following characteristics:

-- A policy is public when the policy grants access to a wide range of potentially untrusted accounts due to Pricipal being set to `*`.
+- A policy is public when the policy grants access to a wide range of potentially untrusted accounts due to the Principal being set to `*`.
-- A policy is public when the policy grants an AWS Service access but has not used any conditions (aws:SourceAccount, aws:SourceArn, aws:SourceOwner) to restrict access to the service.
+- A policy is public when the policy grants an AWS Service access but has not used any conditions (`aws:SourceAccount`, `aws:SourceArn`, `aws:SourceOwner`) to restrict access to the service.
-- A policy is public when an the principal is set to an identity provider and that provider doesn't restrict access by using audience conditions, for example SAML:aud.
+- A policy is public when the Principal is set to an identity provider and that provider doesn't restrict access by using audience conditions, for example, using the condition `SAML:aud`.

 For example: